dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 node --version
 ```

-The above command must output, at least, `v4.0.0`, since it is the first version that supports generators.
+The above command must output, at least, `v7.6.0`, since it is the first version that supports `async` functions.
 If an error occurs, while issuing this command, or a version prior to that gets printed, please refer to the [download area of Node.js and install the latest version](https://nodejs.org/en/download/).

 Having Node.js and NPM correctly installed, we must issue `npm install` on our project's root folder.
 This command will install, locally, all the runtime and development dependencies that our application has.
 This command may take a while to run since there are many dependencies.